jangie/goloadbalancers/README.md

 ##random
 Choose randomly between a set of balancees.

+##jsq (JoinShortestQueue)
+Choose from balancees the balancee with the currently lowest number of outstanding requests.

 ##bestof
 After I attended a talk given by Tyler McMullen (it appears a video of another rendition of it is [here](https://www.youtube.com/watch?v=kpvbOzHUakA))